Settlement configuration

 • EU Payment Acquiring Accounts → Settlement Account B → EU bank account

-• Separate configurations per market enable localized reporting
+• Separate configurations create clear reporting boundaries

 Link copied!